openthread/wpantund/README.md

  *  Modular, plugin-based architecture (all details for communicating with a specific NCP stack are implemented as plugins)

+Note that Windows is not currently supported, but patches are welcome.

 The following NCP plugins are provided:

 *   `src/ncp-spinel`: Supports NCPs that communicate using the [Spinel NCP